oracle/terraform-provider-oci/website/docs/d/database_cloud_autonomous_vm_clusters.html.markdown

 * `memory_size_in_gbs` - The memory allocated in GBs.
 * `next_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the next maintenance run.
 * `node_count` - The number of database servers in the cloud VM cluster.
-* `nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
-Setting this to an empty array after the list is created removes the resource from all NSGs.
+* `nsg_ids` - The list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the network security groups (NSGs) to which this resource belongs.
+Setting this to an empty list removes all resources from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
-	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
-The nsgIds array cannot be empty.
+	* A network security group (NSG) is optional for Autonomous Databases with private access.
+The nsgIds list can be empty.
 * `ocpu_count` - The number of CPU cores enabled on the cloud Autonomous VM cluster.
 Only 1 decimal place is allowed for the fractional part.
 * `reclaimable_cpus` - CPU cores that are not released to available pool after an Autonomous Database is terminated (Requires Autonomous Container Database restart).
 * `shape` - The model name of the Exadata hardware running the cloud Autonomous VM cluster.